anthony-ng/anthony-ng.github.io/README.md

 * Write code that allows you to plant a tree by clicking a button.
 It should be visible on the screen somehow (there is a tree image in the `images` directory you may use)
 * Write code that allows you to age a tree by clicking a button.
 If you age the tree enough, there should be oranges that appear on the tree (use the orange image)
-* Write code that allows you to pick an orange off the tree by clicking a button.
+* Write code that allows you to pick an orange off the tree by clicking a button

 Testing DOM-interactive JavaScript with Jasmine requires a lot of setup, since `SpecRunner.html` has no way to access the HTML in `index.html`.
 You have to create mock